ramgorthi04/gist/code_hints.md

     return merged_result
 ```

-### Map each SKU in a CSV to its sales dollars, units sold, selling prices, and in stock quantity.
+### Map each SKU to its sales dollars, units sold, selling prices, and in stock quantity.
 Create a result JSON.
 ```
 import pandas as pd